-The Contract incorporates language currently required in all County contracts including notification of the Safely Surrendered Baby Law.
+The Contract incorporates language currently required in all County contracts including the Safely Surrendered Baby Law.
+The Contractor is in compliance with all Board, CAO and County Counsel requirements.
 The Contract expressly provides that the County has no obligation to pay for expenditures beyond the maximum contract amount.
 Further, the contractor will not be asked to perform services that exceed the contract amount, scope of work, or contract dates.

-Auditor-Controller approval of the Prop A cost analysis is not required since the Contract amount is less than \$1 million; however, the CAO did approve the analysis.
+The Department has reviewed and assessed the proposed contractor's past performance history of labor law violations and experiences with other County contracts, and the Contractor does not have any past violations.
+Auditor-Controller approval of the Prop A cost analysis is not required since the Contract amount is less than \$1 million; however the CAO did approve the analysis.